Bird Monitoring and Surveying

 After the species has been identified we place a small aluminum band around the bird’s leg.
 Each band has a unique 9-digit number issued by the Bird Banding Laboratory of the USGS.
 Once the band is on the bird additional data is taken, such as the age and sex, along with standard body measurements.
 After processing the bird is safely released.

-The banding program was started in May 2018 by Stanford student David Tattoni and is funded through undergraduate research grants.
+The banding program was started in May 2018 by Stanford student Julian Tattoni and is funded through undergraduate research grants.

 Jasper Ridge Bird Census Database